duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

   <img src="dashboard_device_loader_progress.png" style='width: 34em'/>
 </div>

-Now, sit back, relax, and enjoy your coffee! this will take a while.
+Now, sit back, relax, and enjoy your coffee!
+This will take a while.
 Keep monitoring the temperature and disk bars, if the temperature is too high (more than 3/4 of the bar) make sure your robot is placed in an area where it can get enough air.
 If the disk bar reaches the maximum, it means that the